HDembinski/monolens/README.md

   app is not allowed to read pixels outside of its window for security reasons.
   Doing this is safe; `monolens` has no networking code implemented at all.

+# Future plans

+- Support gestures and move to rescale the lens (pinch etc)
+- Simulate color blindness

 # For developers

 - You can run monolens without installing it from the project folder via